CastroForGeorgia/GA-5/_projects/economy.md

 # **Building an Economy That Works for Everyone**

+The economy isn’t broken—it’s rigged by a system that favors corporate donors and entrenched elites at the expense of working families. **While billionaires get tax breaks and exploit loopholes, everyday people face rising housing costs, stagnant wages, and looming threats from automation.** We’re here to flip the script: this is **our fight—an “us vs. the system” battle** for the soul of our economy.

+---

 ## **A Fair Economy Starts with the Working Class**

-The economy isn’t working for everyone. **While corporations dodge taxes and billionaires grow richer, working families struggle with stagnant wages, housing costs, and job instability.** In **Georgia’s 5th Congressional District**, we’re building an economy that puts people first—**protecting workers, ensuring fair taxation, and expanding economic opportunities.**

-It’s time to **end corporate handouts, invest in affordable housing, and create a future where every family has a real chance at prosperity.**
+**In Georgia’s 5th Congressional District**, we’re pushing back against the forces of corporate greed.
+Our plan doesn’t cater to lobbyists or powerful donors—it empowers the everyday people who drive our communities forward.

+- We’re closing tax loopholes so **billionaires and corporations finally pay their fair share**.
+- We’re investing in **affordable housing** to keep families stable and neighborhoods strong.
+- We’re **regulating automation** so jobs aren’t replaced without a plan for workers.
+- We’re **supporting small businesses** and local entrepreneurs, keeping more wealth in our neighborhoods.

+It’s time to **stop turning our backs** on the folks who built this country.
+Let’s build an economy that puts people over profits.

 ---

 ## **The Challenges We Must Address**

 ### ❌ **Working Families Shoulder the Tax Burden While the Wealthy Pay Less**
-- Billionaires and corporations **exploit loopholes** to avoid taxes while working people foot the bill.
-- Stock-based wealth goes **untaxed**, even when used like income.
+- Billionaires and corporations exploit tax loopholes, offshore profits, and dodge accountability.
+- “Stock leveraging” allows the ultra-wealthy to treat borrowed money like income—without paying income taxes.

 ### ❌ **Housing Costs Are Out of Control**
-- Wages haven’t kept up with rising **rent and home prices**.
-- Public investments in **affordable housing have lagged**, leaving families vulnerable.
+- Skyrocketing rents force many to choose between **shelter, food, or healthcare**.
+- Gentrification displaces longtime residents, destroying the fabric of our communities.

 ### ❌ **Jobs Are Being Replaced by Automation Without Worker Protections**
-- Corporations cut costs with automation **while leaving workers behind**.
+- Corporations push for cost-cutting automation while **leaving workers in the dust**.
-- Training programs and safety nets **aren’t keeping up** with job displacement.
+- Retraining and safety nets **aren’t keeping up** with sudden industry changes.

+### ❌ **Small Businesses Struggle While Corporate Giants Get Handouts**
+- Local entrepreneurs can’t access capital or resources as easily as big-box stores and tech giants.
+- Declining labor protections leave workers with **less bargaining power and stagnant wages**.

 ---